-3.1 Simulating Sub-mm Catalogues
+3.1 Simulating submm catalogues

-To test the GALFORM/GRASIL model we need to compare its predictions to the detailed multi-wavelength properties of high-redshift sub-mm galaxies.
-To achieve this we have to focus on samples with reliable galaxy identification (which has so far relied on high resolution radio imaging), and followup spectroscopy to provide precise and unambiguous redshifts.
-By far the largest and most secure redshift survey of sub-mm galaxies comes from (Chapman et al. 2005 hereafter C05) who surveyed a total area of approximately 0.25 degree across seven fields, securing spectroscopic redshifts for 73 sub-mm galaxies with $850\mu$ m flux densities $\geq 5\mu$ Jy and radio counterparts with flux densities $S{1.4} \geq 30\mu$ Jy.
+To test the GALFORM/GRASIL model, we need to compare its predictions to the detailed multiwavelength properties of high-redshift submm galaxies.
+To achieve this, we have to focus on the samples with reliable galaxy identification (which has so far relied on high-resolution radio imaging), and follow-up spectroscopy to provide precise and unambiguous redshifts.
+By far, the largest and most secure redshift survey of submm galaxies comes from C05 who surveyed a total area of approximately 0.25 deg2 across seven fields, securing spectroscopic redshifts for 73 submm galaxies with 850 μm flux densities ≥ 5 μJy and radio counterparts with flux densities $S{1.4} \geq 30$ μJy.
 This comprises the primary comparison sample for our analysis.

-The C05 survey relies on radio identification as the only secure method to pin-point the counterparts of large samples of the sub-mm emitting galaxies.
-This is because the large beam-size (~ 15'' for the JCMT at $850\mu$ m) conspires with the large number of possible counterparts making it impossible to identify the galaxy responsible for the farinfrared emission with $850\mu m$ imaging alone; (Smail et al. 2000; Ivison et al. 1998, 2000, 2002, 2005, 2007).
-Using the deepest radio imaging currently available ( $\sigma \sim 5-10\mu Jy$ ), this radio selection identifies $\sim 65-80\%$ of the bright ( $S{850} >$ 5 mJy) sub-mm galaxies (Ivison et al. 2005, 2007), but potentially introduces biases when extrapolating the properties of radio identified sub-mm galaxies to the whole population.
-We investigate the effect of this bias in the model by defining two classes of sub-mm galaxy: first, all sub-mm galaxies with $S{850} > 5 \,\mathrm{mJy}$ are called SMGs; second, we define the subset of this population which are detectable in the radio (with $S{850} > 5 \text{ mJy}$ and $S{1.4} > 30 \mu \text{Jy}$ ) as radio-identified sub-mm galaxies or rSMGs.
+The C05 survey relies on radio identification as the only secure method to pinpoint the counterparts of large samples of the submm emitting galaxies.
+This is because the large beam size [\sim 15 arcsec for the James Clerk Maxwell Telescope (JCMT) at 850 μm] conspires with the large number of possible counterparts making it impossible to identify the galaxy responsible for the far-infrared emission with 850 μm imaging alone; (Ivison et al. 1998, 2000; Smail et al. 2000; Ivison et al. 2002, 2005, 2007).
+Using the deepest radio imaging currently available ($\sigma \sim 5-10 \,\mu$ Jy), this radio selection identifies \sim 65-80 per cent of the bright ($S{850} > 5 \text{ mJy}$) submm galaxies (Ivison et al. 2005, 2007), but potentially introduces biases when extrapolating the properties of radio-identified submm galaxies to the whole population.
+We investigate the effect of this bias in the model by defining two classes of submm galaxy: first, all submm galaxies with $S{850} > 5$ mJy are called SMGs; secondly, we define the subset of this population which are detectable in the radio (with $S{850} > 5 \text{ mJy}$ and $S{1.4} > 30 \text{ }\mu\text{Jy}$) as radio-identified submm galaxies or rSMGs.

-In order to simulate observational sub-mm catalogues, we must model the measurement noise.
-In particular, since most sub-mm catalogues are cut at a threshold around 3.5- $4\sigma$ , sub-mm maps suffer from flux boosting in which the flux limit of low significance sources can be increased above the survey signal-to-noise due to (a) confusion (the contribution of fainter sources within the large beams) and (b) the inclusion of low-significance sources which are boosted above the survey signal-to-noise due to the coincidence alignment with positive noise spikes.
-In order to properly compare the observations with the models we therefore convolve the model sub-mm and radio flux densities with a typical 1- $\sigma$ noise of $\sigma{850} = 1.5 \text{ mJy}$ (e.g. Scott et al. 2002; Coppin et al. 2007) and $\sigma{1.4} = 5-10\mu Jy$ respectively (e.g. Ivison et al. 2002, 2007), thus allowing a like-for-like comparison with observations.
-This measurement noise is assumed in all following sections and analysis, and is included in all of the estimates which we give for average masses and luminosities of model galaxies.
+In order to simulate observational submm catalogues, we must model the measurement noise.
+In particular, since most submm catalogues are cut at a threshold around 3.5-4 σ , submm maps suffer from flux boosting in which the flux limit of low significance sources can be increased above the survey signal-to-noise ratio due to (i) confusion (the contribution of fainter sources within the large beams) and (ii) to the inclusion of low-significance sources which are boosted above the survey signal-to-noise ratio due to the coincidence alignment with positive noise spikes.
+In order to properly compare the observations with the models, we therefore convolve the model submm and radio flux densities with a typical 1 σ noise of $\sigma{850} = 1.5$ mJy (e.g. Scott et al. 2002; Coppin et al. 2007) and $\sigma{1.4} = 5-10$ μJy, respectively (e.g. Ivison et al. 2002, 2007), thus allowing a like-for-like comparison with observations.
+This mea-